Antisemitic sign hung on Moore County bridge ahead of Hanukkah, deputies say

 VASS, N.C.
 (WNCN) — Moore County deputies are investigating after they said a large sign with antisemitic symbols was hung on a bridge in the Vass area.

-They said the sign was found Sunday morning ahead of Hanukkah, which begins at sundown Sunday night.
+They said the sign was found Sunday morning on U.S. Route 1 ahead of Hanukkah, which begins at sundown Sunday night.

 The sign included images of swastikas, a symbol commonly recognized for its association with the Nazi Party and neo-Nazis.